 If the presentation is known beforehand, then delivery of the baby should be scheduled in a healthcare facility where surgical intervention, if indicated, can be performed.
 After 37 weeks of gestation when the woman is in early labor, external cephalic version can be attempted if vaginal delivery is deemed possible, if it is a single gestation, if membranes are intact, if the fetus has no growth retardation or anomalies, and there is no vaginal bleeding or history of a previous cesarean section.

-Picture: Criteria for performing external cephalic version
+Picture: Criteria for performing an external cephalic version

-Risks associated with external cephalic version
+Risks associated with an external cephalic version

 - Placental abruption